 - (12) From the effective date of this AD, ensure that FSTD used to deliver training to pilots, as required by paragraph (11) of this AD, are capable to support the applicable OSD FC TASE and the RTS Appendix, as applicable.
 Concurrently, liaise with the FSTD Operator to verify that the requirements of paragraphs (13) and (14) of this AD are complied with. - (13) From the effective date of this AD, ensure that on each Boeing 737 MAX FFS, used to deliver training to pilots as required by paragraph (12) of this AD, the instructions of the applicable Boeing SDBs related to the B737 MAX RTS are embodied.
-To this extent, the actions specified in paragraphs (13.1) and (13.2) are applicable. - (13.1) FSTD / FFS Binary Simulation Load must incorporate revision 3.23.4\3, or later, as described in Boeing SDB-737-001 Revision G, or later revisions, and the FCC software revision P12.1.2 must be active.

-Note 2: Regulation (EU) No 1178/2011 ORA.FSTD.110 Modifications requires that the competent authority must be notified of the updated Binary Simulation Load.
-The FSTD documentation available to the user (qualification certificate and/or FSTD configuration control documents) must have a clear identification of the Binary Simulation Load installed.
+To this extent, the actions specified in paragraphs (13.1) and (13.2) are applicable. - (13.1) FSTD/FFS Binary Simulation Load must incorporate revision 3.23.4_3, or later, as described in Boeing SDB-737-001 Revision G, or later revisions, and the FCC OPS revision P12.1.2 must be active. - Note 2: Regulation (EU) No 1178/2011, point ORA.FSTD.110 Modifications, requires that the competent authority must be notified of the updated Binary Simulation Load.
+The FSTD documentation available to the user (qualification certificate and/or FSTD configuration control documents) must have a clear identification of the Binary Simulation Load installed. - (13.2) Evaluate the manual stabilizer trim system for proper control forces and travel as described in CS-FSTD(A) initial issue (and issue 2), Appendix 1 to CS FSTD(A).300 FSTD, points g.1 and i.1.
+As described in g.1, system operation should be predicated on and traceable to the system data provided by the aeroplane manufacturer, original equipment manufacturer, or alternative approved data.
+The instructions of Boeing